quaksil/sma-booktrading/README.md

 It has three (03) main modules (necessary for FIPA standards):

-DF `Directory Facilitator:` provides a yellow pages service to the platform.
+DF `Directory Facilitator:` provides a yellow pages service to the platform.<br/>
-ACC `Agent Communication Channel:` manages communication between agents.
+ACC `Agent Communication Channel:` manages communication between agents.<br/>
-AMS `Agent Management System:` supervises the registration of agents, their authentication, access and use of the system.
+AMS `Agent Management System:` supervises the registration of agents, their authentication, access and use of the system.<br/>

-*These three modules are activated each time the platform is started.
+*These three modules are activated each time the platform is started.*

 ## Description